Dashboards

 - Process efficiency

-To enable this feature, you must edit the Key figures dashboard and set the groupByCategory
+To enable this feature, edit the Key figures dashboard and set the groupByCategory value to true.
+You can configure this for other dashboards as well.

 Auditor dashboard

 This is a predefined dashboard providing data useful for system auditors.
-By default, it is accessible only to the identities with the auditor role.
+By default, it is accessible only to the identities with the Auditor role.

 -